A blog about a hike across Scotland (and possibly other things)

 John Brown the Martyr, Part 1

-Today I’m going to visit the grave of John Brown, an ancestor on my mother’s (not my father, Bruce Brown’s) side of the family.
+Today I’m going to visit the grave of my ancestor John Brown.

 My parents visited the grave 50 years ago.
 My sister, Ellen, and my second cousin, Michela Nonis, also visited it when they were 16 years old and traveled alone through the British Isles.
 (What a different world we live in today!)